Jack-McG496/crypto-market-etl/README.md

 # Crypto Market ETL Pipeline

 ## Overview
-This project is a **Python-based** end-to-end ETL pipeline that extracts cryptocurrency market data (price, volume, market cap, sentiment, timestamp) from various API's, transforms it (cleaning, handling error values), loads it into a **PostgreSQL database**.
+This project is a production-style data pipeline that ingests cryptocurrency market data and market sentiment indicators, transforms them into analytical features, and detects abnormal volatility patterns across multiple crypto assets.

+The pipeline is designed to simulate a real-world risk monitoring system used by trading, risk, or analytics teams.

+---
+##Business Problem

+Cryptocurrency markets are highly volatile and strongly influenced by market sentiment.
+Simple price tracking provides limited insight into risk events or abnormal behavior.

+This project addresses the following questions:

+- When is price movement statistically abnormal, not just volatile?
+- How does market sentiment (Fear & Greed Index) influence volatility risk?
+- Can we detect early signals of extreme market conditions?

+---

+## Architecture
+Extract → Transform → Analytics → Load

 The pipeline extracts data from: